 .
 Due to a need to focus on rebuilding my business, I have not been highly active on the site for some time.
 However, I’ve recently begun work on a number of new articles and projects.
 Look for them in the latter part of 2017, and through 2018.

 Our company began using Fairtrade Gold in 2011.
-In April 2015, after ten years of working with Greg and others, we became the first certified Fairtrade Gold jeweler in the US.
-We continue to support the launch of Fairtrade Gold to US markets as FLOCert’s main commercial jeweler liaison, and have provided critical contacts that will lay the groundwork for more jewelers to enter the system.
+In April 2015, after eight years of trying to get fairtrade gold into North America, we became the first certified Fairtrade Gold jeweler in the US.
+As of spring of 2018, we are still the only ones due mainly to reasons we cannot control.
+Yet we continued to support the launch of Fairtrade Gold to US markets as FLOCert’s only commercial jeweler liaison, and have provided critical contacts in the jewelry trade that we hope will one day lay the groundwork for a robust fairtrade gold movement in North America.

 When the US consumer market adopts Fairtrade gold, hundreds of thousands (or possibly even millions

 of small-scale miners will find their lives improved.
 When